 Currently there is no diffusive release model in the TPA code, although a previous version of TPA contained one.
 The U.S. Department of Energy (DOE) performance assessment models depend almost entirely on diffusion to release radionuclides from the waste form to the geosphere, whereas TPA relies on advective transport by water flowing through the waste packages.
 It is possible that advective transport will be small or nonexistent with the advent of the drip shield and corrosion resistant waste packages, so TPA will incorporate a diffusive model to simulate transport in the near field.
-The diffusive model in TPA will take into account diffusion within the waste package in thin water films on the waste form, support structure, and waste package walls; through cracks and openings in the waste package walls; and along the outside of the waste package, including the invert and any rock fall that comes into contact with the waste package.
-TPA currently has a model for advective and diffusive transport transport through the invert; but the assumptions will be reexamined to see if the invert model still applies or needs to be updated.
+The diffusive model in TPA will take into account diffusion within the waste package in thin water films on the waste form, support structure, and waste package walls; through cracks and openings in the waste package walls; and along the outside of the waste package.
+The model should also account for diffusion through the rock on the outside of the waste package, including the invert and any rock fall that comes into contact with the waste package.
+TPA currently has a model for advective and diffusive transport through the invert, but the assumptions will be reexamined to see if the invert model still applies or needs to be updated.